sdss/python_template/STYLE.md

 ## Testing

+Do test your code.
+Do test your code.
+Do test your code.
+As a repository owner, you are the ultimate responsible for making sure your code does what it is supposed to do, and to avoid that new features break current functionality.

+Modern testing standards are based on two cornerstones: [unit testing](https://en.wikipedia.org/wiki/Unit_testing), and [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI).

+### Unit testing

+Unit testing advocates for breaking your code into small "units" that you can write tests for (and then actually write the tests!)
+There are multiple tutorials and manuals online, [this one](http://docs.python-guide.org/en/latest/writing/tests/) is a good starting point.

+Many libraries and frameworks for testing exist for Python.
+The basic (but powerful) one is called [unittest](https://docs.python.org/3/library/unittest.html) and is a standard Python library. [nose2](http://nose2.readthedocs.io/en/latest/) provides additional features, and a nicer interface. [pytest](https://docs.pytest.org/en/latest/) includes all those extra features plus a number of extremely convenient and powerful features, as well as many third-party addons.
+On the other hand, its learning curve may be a bit steep.

+So, what library should you use?
+If your code and testing needs are very simple, `unittest` is a good option.

+For larger projects, SDSS recommends using `pytest`.
+Features such as [parametrising tests](https://docs.pytest.org/en/latest/parametrize.html#pytest-mark-parametrize-parametrizing-test-functions) and [fixtures](https://docs.pytest.org/en/latest/fixture.html) are excellent to make sure your code gets a wide test coverage.
+This template includes a simple [pytest setup](./python/python_template/test).
+You can also look at the [Marvin test suite](https://github.com/sdss/marvin/tree/master/python/marvin/tests) for a more complete example.

+### Continuous integration and coverage

+It is critical that you not only write test but run them, and do so in a suite of environments (different OS, Python versions, etc).
+Doing that in your local computer can be convoluted, so we recommend the use of [Travis CI](https://travis-ci.org/).
+Travis gets integrated with a GitHub repository and is triggered every time you commit, make a pull request, or create a branch.
+On trigger, you can configure what happens before the tests are run (e.g, download files, create a database), and the platforms they run on.
+For an example of a full Travis setup see the [Marvin travis configuration](https://github.com/sdss/marvin/blob/master/.travis.yml).

+In addition to running tests, you will want to keep an eye on test coverage, i.e., what percentage of your code gets "activated" and tested with your unit tests.
+Increasing your test coverage should always be a goal, as it is to make sure that any new feature or bug fix gets associated tests.
+You can check your coverage using [pytest-cov](https://pypi.python.org/pypi/pytest-cov).
+[Coveralls](https://coveralls.io/) is another CI service that can be configured to run after Travis and that provides a nice HTML display of your coverage and missing lines.

 ## Automatic documentation generation

 As a software developer, it is part of your responsibility to document your code and keep that documentation up to date.
 Documentation takes two forms: inline documentation in the form of comments and docstrings; and explicit documentation, tutorials, plain-text explanations, etc.